aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlcanvaselement/todataurl/_index.md

 ---
 title: HTMLCanvasElement.ToDataURL
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLCanvasElement method. returns a data URI containing a representation of the image in the format specified by the type parameter defaults to PNG.
+description: HTMLCanvasElement ToDataURL method. returns a data URI containing a representation of the image in the format specified by the type parameter defaults to PNG.
 The returned image is in a resolution of 96 dpi
 type: docs
 weight: 40
 url: /net/aspose.html/htmlcanvaselement/todataurl/